-This was a major role assumed by the Steering Group which met three times during the project: to set up the whole project and plan the first Case Study (London, England, November 2009, 2010]; and finally reflect on both the Case Studies and prepare the outline of this Report (Woking, England, May 2012).
+This was a major role assumed by the Steering Group which met three times during the project: to set up the whole project and plan the first Case Study (London, England, November 2009); to reflect on the outcomes from this and plan the second Case Study (Durban, South Africa, November 2010); and finally reflect on both the Case Studies and prepare the outline of this Report (Woking, England, May 2012).
 The Regional Reports, Regional Reflections, the report on the November 2010 meeting and this report are the fruits of those reflections.